ledelma2/OwPerfTrakr/README.md

 The cleaning and insertion of data into the database will be done using Java.

-In order to obtain the match data we must be able to call the web scraper from the Java application and pipe data in.
-My research for calling python scripts in Java led me to a few different potential solutions.
-The easiest one seemed to be using the Jython 3rd party library, as it contained a specific function for executing scripts, in addition to not requiring a local install of python.
-The other solution would be to use Java's built in ProcessBuilder API for creating and running external processes.
-While this method appeared to require more coding and documentation research, it required no additional download or setup.
-Due to those setup benifits and Jython only being able to run Python2, this application uses the ProcessBuilder approach.

 ### Data Storage and Database Schema